dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 As a rule of a thumb, if you are using one font, you can use up to 3 different styles of that font, including regular, bold and italic.
 If the number of fonts is more than one, consider cutting on the number of styles to 1 or 2 for each font.
 You can find good fonts preselected specifically for apps at [fontshop.com](https://www.fontshop.com/) or [Google Fonts](https://www.fontshop.com/).

-19.  **A prefab for each UI entity - easier collaboration** </br>
+19.  **A prefab for each UI entity means easier collaboration** </br>
-If Unity version that you are using does not support nested prefabs, avoid having one humongous prefab for the UI.
+If the Unity version you are using does not support nested prefabs, avoid having one humongous prefab for the UI.
 Instead, try to separate each entity (or whatever fits better logically) of the UI into separate prefabs.
 This way, if several people are working on it, it will be easier to avoid conflict when committing.
 It is also easier to revert changes of specific UI parts if needed.
 ## Programming

 20. **No hiding in alpha** </br>